TheWarframe45/Assignment3HTML/README.md

 # Unnamed Game Store

 ## Description
 Sample website for a video game store.
 Does not actually work in the sense of a store but is just designed as a placeholder.
+This website is designed for the visually impaired with aria labels and descriptive tags.

 ## Image Citations
 https://glitchwave.com/game/super-mario-64/release/super-mario-64-players-choice-nintendo-64-na/